Global Trade: A Pandemic Primer

 A webinar series by the National Press Foundation

-Despite COVID-19, trade marches on.
-Sponsored by the Hinrich Foundation, the National Press Foundation launched a 10-part series on global trade – where it’s been, where it’s going, what COVID-19 will change, what COVID-19 won’t touch.
+Despite initial disruptions and anxiety caused by uncertainties, trade marches on during COVID-19.
+Sponsored by the Hinrich Foundation, the National Press Foundation launched a webinar series on global trade – its past, present and future, what transformation is awaiting, and what characteristics will endure.

 About the series

-The briefings will be conducted on Zoom and registered journalists will be allowed to ask questions by audio or chat.
+The briefings are conducted on Zoom and registered journalists are allowed to ask questions by audio or chat.